christo707/mcp-todo-app/README.md

 ## API Endpoints

-The application provides the following API endpoints:
+The TODO MCP provides the following API endpoints:

 - `create_todo`: Create a new todo item
   - Required: title